Prerequisites for project planning#

 “Planned” refers to the time efforts and material costs of the plan.
 The conversion from working days to working hours is based on the assigned workspace calendar.

-The values for “planned” of collective items result from the summed up values of the subordinate items.
+The “planned” values of summary items result from the summed-up values of the subordinate items.

 Budget#

-The “budget” describes the estimated time efforts and material costs of the baseline plan or the plan specification.
-The “planned” values must be within the budget.
-For projects for external customers, the budget can also be considered the contract sum.
+The “budget” describes the estimated time efforts and material costs of the baseline or the plan target.
+The “planned” values must lie within the budget.
+For projects for external customers, the budget can also be regarded as the order total.

-Budgets are not summed up, but provide a framework.
-It is common to carry out budget planning only for the hierarchically higher levels and not as detailed as the actual planning with “planned”.
+Budgets are not summed up but instead define a framework.
+It is customary to perform budget planning only for the higher hierarchical levels and not in as much detail as the actual planning with “planned”.

 The conversion from working days to working hours is based on the assigned workspace calendar.